yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-dashboard-configuration-options.md

 #### <a name="host_config.portal_domains"></a>host_config.portal_domains

 It is possible to hard-code portal domains (these override settings set by the Dashboard for routing purposes).
-Set `ORGID:Domainname` here so that Tyk can route domain names for the portals of those organisations.
+Set `Domainname:ORGID` here so that Tyk can route domain names for the portals of those organisations.

 #### <a name="host_config.portal_root_path"></a>host_config.portal_root_path